 Paul Theroux is considered the godfather of travel writing, sparking our sense of adventure for decades with classics such as ‘Deep South’ and ‘Ghost Train to the Eastern Star’.
-His insatiable appetite for travel will see him join some of the world’s most respected creatives on ‘The Tale of Tales’, Silversea’s 133-day World Cruise from San Francisco to London in 2019.
-Ahead of his time at sea, he spoke exclusively to Rebecca Martin for Into The Blue Cruise Magazine about the romance of cruising, the luxury of time and the belief that there really is no place like home.
+His insatiable appetite for travel saw him join some of the world’s most respected creatives on ‘The Tale of Tales’, Silversea’s 133-day World Cruise from San Francisco to London in 2019.
+He spoke exclusively to Bolsover Cruise Club about the romance of cruising, the luxury of time and the belief that there really is no place like home.

 While famous for his far-flung and often unplanned adventures around the globe, Paul Theroux is no stranger to the luxury of cruising, having recently sailed from Papeete to Auckland.
 As someone who has long encouraged us to disconnect from technology when travelling, to be in the moment and make new connections as opposed to keeping constant contact with home, how does he find the solitude of time at sea?